apache/arrow-site/_posts/2025-12-07-parquet-late-materialization-deep-dive.md

 **The Scene of the Crime:**

-Imagine reading a chunk of data and selecting only the first and last rows; the middle four rows are filtered out.
-It just so happens those middle four rows sit in their own page, so that page gets completely pruned.
+Imagine reading a chunk of data and the middle four rows`[0,1,2,3,4,5,6]`, `[1,2,3,4]`, are filtered out.
+It just so happens that two of those rows, `[2,3]` sit in their own page, so that page gets completely pruned.
 <figure style="text-align: center;">
   <img src="{{ site.baseurl }}/img/late-materialization/3.3.2-fig1.jpg" alt="Page pruning example with only first and last rows kept" width="100%" class="img-responsive">
 </figure>